Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_reload_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_reload_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_reload_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_reload_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_reload_wait_time_ - Default: 5.0 - Seconds after last shot to wait before draining.\
 _randomat_reload_drain_time_ - Default: 2.0 - Seconds between each ammo drain.\
 _randomat_reload_keep_ammo_ - Default: 1 - Whether drained ammo is kept (1) or destroyed (0).\